v-gits/crypto-alertify-privacy-policy/README.md

 - Google Firebase (Push Notifications and Analytics)
 - Supabase (Database and Authentication)
 - N8N (Workflow Automation for alert processing)
+- CoinGecko (Cryptocurrency price data retrieval)

+CoinGecko Integration:
+We use CoinGecko's free API to fetch real-time cryptocurrency price data.
+When you set price alerts or request price information for specific cryptocurrencies, we send the cryptocurrency IDs (not your personal information) to CoinGecko's API to retrieve current market prices.
+CoinGecko does not collect or store any of your personal data through these requests.
+Only cryptocurrency symbols/IDs and technical data (such as IP addresses for API requests) are transmitted.
+For more information about CoinGecko's data practices, visit: https://www.coingecko.com/en/privacy

 You can control some of these tracking technologies:
 - Push Notifications: You can disable push notifications in your device settings